 Kern Community Foundation manages more than two dozen scholarship funds.
 Community stakeholders have created these scholarships to honor their loved ones, to support higher education, and to foster the improvement of students as they pursue their diverse ambitions.
 Students have access to all our scholarship resources through one simple application.

 If you have a 2.0 or higher GPA, and are a senior graduating from high school, we encourage you to apply.
-With one simple online application, you will be considered for dozens of scholarships, many of which have renewal opportunities.
+One online application, for dozens of scholarship opportunities.
+Many of which have renewal opportunities.
 You do not need to decide in advance which scholarship you are applying for.
 Just submit the best application you can and we will handle the rest.

 Every student who is awarded a scholarship from Kern Community Foundation takes part in our College Success Program.
 Here they are provided Academic Advising, Career Counseling, Transcript Review and Accountability, and Coordination with Financial Aid Offices.